- This event has passed.

 Nevada gratefully and respectfully acknowledges that she lives and works on the shared, unceded territory of the Skwxwu7mesh (Squamish) Nation and the Lilwat7ul (Lil’wat) Nation in Whistler, BC.

 Nevada is a mixed Irish Italian settler of Cree Métis descent from her maternal line.
-She is descended from Marie Rose Tourand of the Tourand family who lived in the Métis homeland of the Red River Valley.
-She is a Métis citizen of the Métis Nation of British Columbia.
+She is descended from Marie Rose Tourond of the Tourond family who lived in the Métis homeland of the Red River Valley.
+She is a Métis citizen of the Métis Nation of British Columbia and a community member of the Fraser Valley Métis Association.

-For years Nevada worked as a self taught painter using acrylic paints, gold leaf, iridescent inks and epoxy resin to create brightly coloured, stylized imagery on hardboard.
-This way of working came to an abrupt halt after she fell ill from exposure to acrylic paint and other toxins in her studio.
-Nevada used the time it took to recover her health to think deeply about how she could cultivate a more sustainable creative practice.
+Nevada worked as a self taught painter using acrylic paints, gold leaf, iridescent inks and epoxy resin to create brightly coloured, stylized imagery on hardboard until she fell ill from exposure to toxins in her studio.
+She used the time it took to recover her health to contemplate how she could cultivate a more sustainable creative practice.

-Transitioning from using paints and epoxy resin meant she could choose a medium that gave her more freedom to travel and work from different locations.
-Enter digital art.
-Nevada was further drawn to digital art because of a regard for bold, colourful work imbued with design and pattern and a long standing appreciation for graphic art.
-From the moment she started drawing with an Apple pencil she knew she had found a niche worth exploring.
+Transitioning from using paints and epoxy resin meant she could choose a medium that gave her more freedom to travel, which is how she initially came to investigate digital art.
+Having a regard for bold, colourful work imbued with design and pattern and a long standing appreciation for line drawing also meant working digitally appealed to her personal aesthetic.

-What she didn’t know was how streamlined, sustainable and applicably diverse her art practice would become.
+What she didn’t know was how streamlined, sustainable and applicably diverse her art practice would become with the transition to digital art.
 With the ability to print images on 100% post consumer recycled metal, Nevada was able to eliminate the excessive waste she generated as a painter.

 Nevada founded ChicaDee Designs (ChicaDeeDesigns.com) and uses adjustable snapback hats as portable canvases to connect adults and children with the natural world and support causes related to social and climate justice.

-Nevada balances her digital work with a traditional drawing practice and studies Visual Art with a focus on print at Emily Carr University of Art & Design.
+She balances her digital work with a traditional drawing practice and studies Visual Art with a focus on printmaking at Emily Carr University of Art & Design.

 Click here to visit her website